UbuntuFabric/n8n-nodes-ubuntufabric/README.md

 ## Operations

 * List connections
 * Get data from table
 * Run pipeline
+* Execute endpoint
+* Create a new SQL query in Peliqan
+* Execute a SQL query via Peliqan
+* Run a script
+* Return logs of a script

 ## Credentials